urbit/urbit.org-reloaded/content/operations.md

 `:dns`, running locally, will make an HTTP request to that IP address on port 80 to confirm that it is itself available at that IP and port.
 If that fails, you'll receive a `%bail-early` message in `:talk`; this request will retry a few times.
 If the self-check is successful, the request is relayed to `~zod`, and you'll receive a message saying, `request for DNS sent to ~zod`.
 Once `~zod` has acknowledged receipt of the request, your local `:dns` app will send a `:talk` message saying `awaiting response from ~zod`.

 The request will be picked up shortly, and the `ship.arvo.network` DNS record will be set to the given IP address.
-Once that's setup, `~zod` will be notified, and `~zod` will, in turn, notify your ship.
+Once that's set up, `~zod` will be notified and `~zod` will, in turn, notify your ship.
 That ship will now try to verify that it can reach itself on `ship.arvo.network` over port 80.
-If it can't, it'll send a message saying `unable to access via ship.arvo.network`.
-If it can, it will configure itself with that domain, and say `confirmed access via ship.arvo.network`.
+If it can't, it'll send a message saying, `unable to access via ship.arvo.network`.
+If it can, it will configure itself with that domain and say `confirmed access via ship.arvo.network`.

 Great!
 You're set up now.
-Try accessing your `ship.arvo.network` in your browser to use Landscape; we recommend using Chrome or Brave.
+Try accessing your `ship.arvo.network` in your browser to use Landscape; we recommend Chrome or Brave.

 ### Galaxies